Penitential Rite

 grant thou remission of all sins to the souls of thy family,

-that they through piteous prayers together take the forgiveness which they have ever desired,
+that they through piteous prayers together take

 and further cause them to be made partners with thy saints;